robert/more.robert.github.com/_posts/2014-05-04-double-standards.md

 So let’s make the benefits system so terrible that even the worst jobs look attractive by comparison.

-But let’s keep tax rates low so that no one has to worry about their excess money.
+But let’s keep tax rates low so that no one has to even worry about exploiting the offshore loophole du jour.

 Problems solved.